Remote, On-Site, or Hybrid Work – A Guide and Insights For Your Team

 Background Noise Suppression

-The sites and sounds of a remote workspace are far less predictable than a standard office.
-Thankfully, Zoom’s background noise suppression will eliminate all background noise such as dogs barking or your partner’s phone call, creating a distraction-free meeting experience that’s perfect for important meetings and presentations or online education.
+The sites and sounds of a remote office are far less predictable than a standard in-office environment.
+Thankfully, Zoom’s background noise suppression will eliminate any background noises you might experience in a WFH space such as dogs barking or your partner’s phone call, creating a distraction-free meeting experience that’s perfect for important meetings and presentations or online education.

 Zoom Apps and App Marketplace